JULY IS BLOSSOM MONTH

 There is so much more to do but this may require a longer stay.
 They include live theatre, museums, architectural tours, outdoor recreation and much more. (please see the www.visitporthope.ca website for things to do in the area).

 Planning a Stay-over in Kawartha/ Northumberland?
-The region comprised of Kawartha Lakes, Peterborough & the Kawarthas & Northumberland County, a prime vacation destination for the Greater Toronto Area. (please see the www.rto8.com website for things to do in the area.)
+The region comprised of Kawartha Lakes, Peterborough & the Kawarthas & Northumberland County, a prime vacation destination for the Greater Toronto Area.
+Please visit Trip Planner to assist in planning the ultimate getaway to the region.

 BE THE FIRST TO KNOW